Paediatric ECAT protocol

 • Antihistamines primarily relieve cutaneous symptoms such as urticaria, itchiness and erythema.

-• Patients with a history of Acute Hereditary Angioedema (HAE) will not respond to adrenaline.
+• Patients with a history of acute hereditary angioedema (HAE) will not respond to adrenaline.
 Provide airway and breathing support and escalate as per local CERS protocol.

 • Asthma and cardiovascular disease are associated with an increased risk of severe or fatal anaphylaxis.